 Update: As expected Mrs T varies between 50-80% better.
 There are disappointing times, some very good times.
 The complicating factor of course is that she really has two different condition:

-She is adamant she won't go for surgery to remove the rib.
+She is adamant she will not go for surgery to remove the rib.
 The right decision in my book.
-Some would say that's because I have a vested interest!
+Some would say that is because I have a vested interest.
 True.
-But when you read the letters I receive at C-H asking for advice after a cervical rib excision that has gone horribly wrong, you'll understand my viewpoint.
+But when you read the letters I receive at C-H asking for advice after a cervical rib excision that has gone horribly wrong, you will understand my viewpoint.